 This should be a securable individual, private office with seating for visitors and visual access to the staff workroom.
 Consider a window with a view of the lobby area.
-Provide:
+Provide: a white board.

 - Telephone communications.

 - A computer, network connections, and shared printer.

 - Standard finish furniture.

 - A whiteboard.